 “Whether you’re five or 15 years old, every child and their family should have the right to access these services, because it can have a lasting effect on that child’s future.”

-A leader in paediatric oncofertility, the RCH utilises a newly developed fertility support program to encourage effective communication between clinicians and their patients.
+Supported by the RCH Foundation, the RCH utilises a newly developed fertility support program to encourage effective communication between clinicians and their patients.

 RCH Fertility Preservation Service Lead, Dr Yasmin Jayasinghe said, “Although it was already an international standard of care to discuss the impact that cancer treatment can have on male and female fertility, there was limited guidance to help clinicians, resulting in disparities in care.”